2nd Annual

 Sessions

-A high-level introduction to FHIR Analytics and the SQL on FHIR project touching on the motivations, the prior art, SQL on FHIR, use cases, and where we're headed next.
+A high-level introduction to the FHIR Analytics Collaborative and the SQL on FHIR specification.
+Arjun will discuss the state of the FHIR Analytics ecosystem, why we created SQL on FHIR v2, how it can unlock key barriers to today's and next-generation use cases, and where the FHIR Analytics Collaborative is headed next.

 Arjun Sanyal

-Ryan, a lead author of the SQL on FHIR, will give a deep dive into the technical details of the specification.
-This will include a close look at the heart of the spec, the ViewDefinition and the decisions made during its design.
+Nikolai, a lead author and implementer of SQL on FHIR, will give a deep dive into the technical details of the specification.
+This will include a close look at the heart of the spec, the ViewDefinition and present the enhancements for 2025: the FHIR APIs and Library-based Queries.

 Ryzhikov Nikolai